ReutKedar/curriculum/advanced_html_css/responsive_design/introduction_to_responsive_design.md

 ### Introduction

 "Responsive Design" is an incredibly important concept when it comes to developing for the web.
 In many ways, you are already equipped to create beautiful responsive websites.
-In this section we're going to fill in the gaps.
+In this section we're going to fill in the gaps that you might have.

 ### Lesson overview